 - Chartered Council members: Any chartered member of the Landscape Institute (CMLI or FLI) can stand.

-- Non-chartered Board member: Any non-chartered member (Academic, Licentiate and Student members of the LI) can stand.
+- Non-chartered Board member: Any non-chartered member (Academic, Associate and Student members of the LI) can stand.

-- Licentiate Council member: Only Licentiate members can stand.
+- Associate Council member: Only Associate members can stand.